What is Anaemia?

 Anaemia is a condition rather than a disease itself that results due to a dysfunction in the body.
 The condition indicates lower than normal levels of red blood cells or haemoglobin in the body.
 Red blood cells use haemoglobin (a protein) to carry oxygen around the body, which then in turn performs its various duties.
 Low levels of hemoglobin and RBCs cause the blood supply insufficient amounts of Oxygen to the tissues, thus forcing the heart and lungs to work harder to pump additional oxygen to where it is needed.

-- Pernicious Anaemia (B12 Deficiency Anaemia): This kind of Anaemia is caused by inadequate absorption of vitamin B12 from the diet.
-B12 if most commonly sourced from animal food sources thus placing vegetarians and vegans at a higher risk of eveloping pernicious Anaemia.
+- Pernicious anaemia (B12 deficiency anaemia): This is caused by inadequate absorption of vitamin B12 from the diet.
+B12 if most commonly sourced from animal food sources thus placing vegetarians and vegans at a higher risk of developing pernicious anaemia.
 It may also be caused by diseases that affect absorption such as stomach cancers, ulcers and small intestine disease.

 Causes of Anaemia